In a spin: CMA suggests laundry services broke competition law

-The Competition and Markets Authority (CMA) has provisionally concluded two NHS suppliers of cleanroom laundry services have had a market-sharing agreement, breaking competition law.
+The Competition and Markets Authority (CMA) has provisionally concluded two NHS suppliers of cleanroom laundry services have created a market-sharing agreement, breaking competition law.

 The CMA found between May 2012 to February 2016, the suppliers, Micronclean Limited and Berendsen Cleanroom Services Limited, had an arrangement under which they divided up customers by geographical territory, as well as by customer type.